Diagnosing endometrial cancer

-Treatment for endometrial cancer usually involves an operation to remove the uterus (hysterectomy), as well as to remove the fallopian tubes and ovaries (salpingo-oophorectomy).
+Treatment for endometrial cancer usually involves an operation to remove the uterus, called a hysterectomy.
+Treatment also usually includes the removal of the fallopian tubes and ovaries, called a salpingo-oophorectomy.
 A hysterectomy makes it impossible for you to become pregnant in the future.
 Also, once your ovaries are removed, you'll experience menopause if you haven't already.

 During surgery, your surgeon also will inspect the areas around your uterus to look for signs that cancer has spread.
 Your surgeon also may remove lymph nodes for testing.
 This helps determine your cancer's stage.

-Radiation therapy uses powerful energy beams, such as X-rays and protons, to kill cancer cells.
+Radiation therapy uses powerful energy to kill cancer cells.
 The energy can come from X-rays, protons or other sources.
-In certain situations, radiation therapy may also be recommended before surgery, to shrink a tumor and make it easier to remove.
+In certain situations, radiation therapy may be recommended before surgery.
+Radiation therapy can shrink a tumor and make it easier to remove.

 If you aren't healthy enough to undergo surgery, you may opt for radiation therapy only.